 - This might mean offering financial resources, but it can also mean changing rate structures, for example by giving rate discounts to fruit and veg vendors where profit margins are much less compared to fast food outlets.

-- Or by moving away from treating council buildings land as only financial capital toward a model that views these spaces as community spaces –libraries for example have a lot to offer—beyond books—and they are being closed.
+- Or by moving away from treating council buildings or land as only financial capital toward a model that views these spaces as community spaces –libraries for example have a lot to offer—beyond books—and they are being closed.

 - Or by supporting food markets in communities that provide fresh food and helping takeaways to access this food and enabling people and groups to sell their allotment surpluses.